sandeepbirudukota/Road-Accident-Prediction/README.md

 ## Abstract : -

 In this project, we try to overcome the problem of Road Traffic Accident(RTA) in USA by providing a tool to predict accident risk so that users can make informed decision about their traveling route.
 This application provides information about the severity of accident at selected location based on factors such as time and weather conditions.
-This application provides a dashboard for drivers where they can check the accident rate for a city.
+This application provides a dashboard for drivers where they can check the accident severity for the given conditions of weather and amenities for the given  city.

 In our web application, we present analysis and visualization of the data.
 Besides, user can use the interactive dashboard in order to check and predict the probability of road accidents in their chosen routes.